Welcome to www.pmichelson.com

 His areas of interest and expertise include historiography, Romanian history in the 19th-21st Centuries, Totalitarian and post-Totalitarian societies, the History of Venice, and the writings of C. S. Lewis, J. R. R. Tolkien, and the Inklings.

-He is past President (2006-2009) and Secretary (1977-2015) of the Society for Romanian Studies and served as the Secretary of the Conference on Faith and History from 2004 to 2014; and is currently a board member and newsletter editor of the C. S. Lewis and Kindred Spirits Society of Central and Eastern Europe.
+He is past President (2006-2009) and Secretary (1977-2015) of the Society for Romanian Studies and served as the Secretary of the Conference on Faith and History from 2004 to 2014; and is currently a board member of the C. S. Lewis and Kindred Spirits Society of Central and Eastern Europe.

-For those with an insatiable or morbid curiosity, the entire blog can be perused here.)
+I blogged my kidney transplant from the “event” itself on June 24, 2020, through the end of December 2022.
+For those with an insatiable or morbid curiosity, this blog can be perused here.

-TOTTERING TOWARD HOPE or
+I. Fall 2023: TOTTERING TOWARD HOPE or TEETERING BETWEEN HOPE & DESPAIR

 A theme that emerged on my transplant journey was hope.
 There is no question that the events of the pandemic years have made hope an increasingly rare commodity.
 Though COVID19 seems to be moving toward normality, we still have plenty of reasons to be concerned: war in Ukraine, global inflation, escalating political polarization, and other issues, some imaginary or overblown or principally psychological in nature.
 We seem prone to teetering between hope and despair.